WMD-group/CarrierCapture.jl/README.md

 Development is in progress and hosted on [Github](https://github.com/WMD-group/carriercapture).
 Please use the [issue tracker](https://github.com/WMD-group/carriercapture/issues/) for feature requests, bug reports and more general questions.
 If you would like to contribute, please do so via a pull request.

+## Usage

+A typical usage will consist of about four steps, implemented in a series of short programs.
+Input for the calculations is provided in `input.yaml`.

+1. Prepare a sequence of structures with displacements which interpolate between two defect states.
+Run single-point energy calculations on these structures, and extract the total energies.

+2. Generate configuration coordinate diagrams with polynomial fits (`GetPotential.jl`).
+Solve these potential energy surfaces for the phonon wavefunctions for each defect and calculate the overlap between phonons in the donor and acceptor potentials.

+3. Calculate the capture coefficient over a given temperature range (`GetRate.jl`)

+4. Calculate the lifetimes and rates for a given defect

 ## Theory

-The capture of electrons or holes by point defects in a crystalline materials requires the consideration of a number of factors, which inlcude:
+The capture of electrons or holes by point defects in a crystalline materials requires the consideration of a number of factors, which include:

+## Limitations

+The expected use case for this code is to ...

+## Examples

+The following examples are provided to illustrate some of the applications of these codes:

+* GaAs defect (./example_GaAs)

 ### Electronic matrix elements